 At KS3, students cover a variety of topics during their four cyclical lessons to help them to develop their skills.
-Topics covered are varied and include: tourism, a case study on China, rivers and weather systems.
+Topics covered are varied and include: globalisation, a synoptic study of Africa, rivers and weather systems.

 Key Stage 4

-At KS4, students will sit two exams at the end of Year 11 and will also complete a controlled assessment unit.
-Students have a field trip day as part of the course.
+At KS4, students will sit three exams at the end of Year 11.
+Students attend two field trip days as part of the course.
 They will develop their exam technique and how to apply their knowledge throughout the course.
-Units studied include restless earth, living with hazards and global tourism.
-Each of the units covers both human and physical elements of geography.
+Units studied include weather hazards and climate change, resource management and global development as well as a synoptic unit looking at the challenges facing the UK.

 Key Stage 5